Conformally covariant boundary correlation functions with a quantum group: Introduction

-We form a tensor product of $n$ irreducible representations of the quantum group, and to its vectors we associate certain functions.
-In general terms, we want to show that desired properties of the functions follow from representation theoretical properties of the vectors.
-Most importantly, we will show the following.
-Functions $\sF[v]$ associated to highest weight vectors $v$ are well defined on the above chamber domain $\chamber_{n}$, and they satisfy a system of partial differential equations arising in conformal field theory.
+To construct $n$-point boundary correlation functions, we form a tensor product of $n$ irreducible representations of the quantum group, and to its vectors we associate certain functions of integral form.
+We show that under this association, desired properties of the functions follow from natural representation theoretical properties of the vectors.
+Functions $\sF[v]$ associated to highest weight vectors $v$ are well-defined on the chamber domain~\eqref{eq: chamber}, and they satisfy a system of Benoit~\& Saint-Aubin partial differential equations.
 Asymptotics of the functions can be read off from projections to subrepresentations.
-Homogeneity degree of the function is related to the eigenvalue of the Cartan element $K$, and for vectors in the trivial subrepresentation, the associated function is covariant under all Möbius transformations.
+Homogeneity degree of the function is related to the eigenvalue of the Cartan element $K$, and for vectors in the trivial subrepresentation, the associated function is covariant under all M\"obius transformations.